A Pina Colada Cake Recipe For National Pina Colada Day

 13. ASSEMBLE.
 Place one cake layer, flat side up, on a cake stand or serving plate.
 Sprinkle a generous 3 tablespoons of rum over the cake.
 Spread half of the pineapple filling over the layer, leaving a 1/4-inch margin around the edge.

-14. ADD the second layer, sprinkle with more rum, and cover with the remaining filling.
+14. ADD the second layer, sprinkle with more rum, and cover it with the remaining filling.
 Top with the third layer, flat side up, and sprinkle with the remaining rum.

 15. FROST the top and sides of the cake with the coconut buttercream.
 Decorate with coconut shreds and thin slices of pineapple.